bonitasoft/bonita-doc/md/event-handlers.md

 In a cluster environment, Event handlers must be Serializable (implements Serializable and have all its fields serializable or transient) because they are shared with other nodes of the cluster.
 :::

+What can be done is:
+* Calling your own services that should be retrieved statically. e.g. pushing information to a queue on which you will poll data.

+What should not be done is:
+* Call Rest APIs: Network call can drastically impact Bonita platform performance.
+* Call Bonita platform Java APIs: It will not work, APIs handle the transaction and when the handler is called, we are already in transaction.

 ## Example: deploy an event handler

 This example shows an event handler that detects changes in the state of activity instances.